zerocold2/UMl_paint_Csharp/README.md

 # C-UMLtool
-This application is demonistrate the GDI+ library on C#
+This application is demonstrate the GDI+ library on C#